sclorg/s2i-perl-container/5.20/README.md

 Description
 -----------

-Perl 5.20 available as docker container is a base platform for building and running various Perl 5.20 applications and frameworks.
+Perl 5.20 available as container is a base platform for building and running various Perl 5.20 applications and frameworks.
 Perl is a high-level programming language with roots in C, sed, awk and shell scripting.
 Perl is good at handling processes and files, and is especially good at handling text.